5.7: Zond was here

 As it features Australia, this means that the ESSA mosaic needs to be dated the 23rd in order to show it.
 The ESSA data catalogue can be found here (source: TIROS Anniversary) and a comparison of the relevant part of the mosaic with a close up of the Zond 8 image can be seen in figure 5.7.3.

-Figure 5.7.3: Zond 8 image compared with ESSA mosaic dated 23/10/70 and 3D reconstruction using digitally restored NOAA data.
+Figure 5.7.3: Zond 8 image compared with ESSA mosaic dated 23/10/70 and 3D reconstruction (right) using digitally restored NOAA data.
+Below is the image as shown in ‘Soviet Photo’ from August 1969.

 Again, you be the judge: do the weather patterns match or not?